Gimly-Blockchain/gimly-ssi-nfc-react-native/README.md

 [**StoredCredentialsResponse**](src/types/StoredCredentialsResponse.md)

-# Getting a Verifiable Credential stored on the NFC card
+# Getting a Verifiable Credential stored on the NFC Card
 Verified Credentials that are self-issued as well as externally issued with a subject that is related to the NFC card, can be stored on the NFC card.
 This method returns a specific stored Verifiable Credential.

 ```